JTerZeus/greek-travel-chatbot/README.md

 ### University Project Context

-This chatbot was created by for the "Theory of Computation" course at the **University of Macedonia**.
+This chatbot was created for the "Theory of Computation" course at the **University of Macedonia**.
 The goal was to create an ELIZA-style chatbot focused on a specific domain (travel) by implementing a system of pattern-recognition rules.